 Consequently, I fear coding schools teach is a case of “a little of this and that” but each topic in a very superficial, inadequate manner.

 Furthermore, coding schools may boast of having several hundreds, even thousands, of enrolled students, but nothing is made known to the public about how many of their enrolled students actually follow through to the end of the course or about the quality of their “graduated” students.
 These schools are also neither accredited nor the quality of their teaching or lesson materials independently accessed.

 My son Zachary never has a problem with his attention span, and he would actually want to understand what he is doing rather than just “duplicating” or making small adjustments to the provided coding guide or lesson.
 So, I see the usual, albeit more fun, route of pop computing is not for him.
 I have actually started to teach him coding, starting with Python programming.

 For instance, for his first lesson, I taught my son the following classic example:

-My son actually sees more meaning in this single line of code than his first coding lesson at KidoCode such as follows:
+My son actually sees more meaning in this single line of code than his trial coding lesson at KidoCode such as follows:

 tom = Turtle() tom.shape('turtle') tom.speed(100) tom.color('green') for c in [1,2,3,4]: tom.forward(100) tom.right(90)